-- Clothing - Lighter neutral colors without patterns look best on camera.
+- Clothing - Wear lighter neutral colors without patterns -- they look best on camera.

-- Connecting your laptop - If you have a USB-C jack on your laptop, we recommend using it.
+- Connecting your laptop - If you have a USB-C jack on your laptop, we recommend using that one.
 It's also a good idea to use the network cable at the hybrid lectern; it will provide a more reliable connection than WiFi.

 - Annotation - If you have a tablet that you teach from, you can connect to the meeting from that device, then share its screen.
 Make sure to mute the microphone and speaker on your device to prevent feedback.